DevExpress/dotnet-eud/interface-elements-for-web/articles/pivot-table/data-presentation/filter-data/build-complex-filter-criteria.md

 The Filter Panel displays a filter expression, a check box used to temporarily enable/disable the filter, and a 'clear' button used to reset the current filter condition.

 To modify a filter condition, open the Filter Editor.
-Click a filter condition displayed in the filter panel to invoke it.
+In the filter panel, click a filter condition to invoke it.

 For information on the Filter Editor filtering capabilities, see [Filter Editor](../../../filter-editor.md).